-In people with osteoporosis, the bones become porous and weaker, increasing the risk of fractures, especially in the hip, spinal vertebrae, and some peripheral joints, such as the wrists.
+In people with osteoporosis, the bones become porous and weaker, increasing the risk of fractures.
+This often affects the hips, spinal vertebrae, and some peripheral joints, such as the wrists.

-The International Osteoporosis Foundation (IOF) estimate that over 44 million people in the United States currently have osteoporosis.
+The International Osteoporosis Foundation (IOF) estimates that 10.2 million people in the United States had osteoporosis in 2010.

-In this article, we look at how to treat osteoporosis, what causes it, and how a doctor diagnoses it.
+This article looks at how to treat osteoporosis, what causes the condition, and how a doctor diagnoses it.

 Osteoporosis develops slowly, and a person may not know they have it until they experience a fracture or break after a minor incident, such as a fall.
 Even a cough or sneeze can cause a break in osteoporotic bones.